Search

 Fill-Rite mechanical flow meters & digital flow meters

-For one, no two meters are exactly alike.
+First off, It is important to note that no two meters are exactly alike.
 Depending on application and metering needs, you may have several meter options or a single very specific one from which to choose.
 Complicating things further are the many external considerations your meter must satisfy in order to accomplish its intended purpose.
-As they say, the “devil is in the details,” and the same goes for choosing the best flow meter for your application.
+As they say, the "devil is in the details," and the same goes for choosing the best flow meter for your application.

 Below are some key characteristics to keep in mind when selecting the proper flow meter: